 - An Observer is a Visitor who observes LSU Health Shreveport operations for educational or training purposes that primarily benefit the Observer.

-To apply as an Observer, the Applicant must identify a Faculty Sponsor at LSU Health Shreveport.
-We do not assist with this initial process.
+To apply as an Observer, the first step is submitting a CV to the Office of the Registrar for review.
+Email notifications will be submitted to the interested applicant to determine if the individual meets the eligibility requirements.
+The applicant must identify a Faculty Sponsor at LSU Health Shreveport.
+The Office of the Registrar does not assist with finding a faculty sponsor.
 All departments are listed on the LSU Health Shreveport webpage.
-The Faculty Sponsor Form and Pre-Baccalaureate Trainee Plan(if applicable) along with the Application for Observer and Certificate of Health Statement including the application fee must be submitted to the Office of the Registrar for processing by the Faculty Sponsor or Departmental coordinator and reviewed by the Observership Committee.
+Please note there are some departments that will not accommodate observers.
+The Faculty Sponsor or Departmental coordinator must submit the complete application packet and the application fee to the Office of the Registrar for processing.
+Please review website for required documents.
+No application will be considered without all required paperwork and fee.
+The application is reviewed by the Observership Committee.
 Please allow minimum four (4) weeks for the approval process.
-Application should be submitted no more than six (6) months prior the proposed dates.
+Application packets should be submitted no more than six (6) months prior the proposed dates.

 Types of Observers:

 A) Observers in clinical areas: Individuals who function as Observers in clinical areas may be present in clinical areas to observe the delivery of patient care.
 They may not provide clinical care and may not participate in or perform human subject research, data collection, or other hands-on activities.
 The duration of the clinical observation period is limited to no more than two months in any one department.
 Observers may observe in up to three different departments, for a cap of six months in any five-year period.
 Individuals who may be Observers in clinical areas include:

 - Undergraduate students, 18 years of age and older, who seek clinical exposure as preparation for a health sciences education;